ks888/ansible-playbook-debugger/README.md

 * If `module_args`, print the key=value style arguments (module_args) of the module.
 * If `complex_args`, print the key: value style arguments (complex_args) of the module.

-See [this example](https://github.com/ks888/ansible-playbook-debugger/blob/master/EXAMPLES.md#example4) to know the difference between module_args and complex_args.

 ### pp [*arg*]

 Same as print command, but output is pretty printed.